"Fathers be good to your daughters

-The air was crisp and cool.
-The sun was bright as its amplified strength reflected off the freshly fallen snow.
+The air was crisp and bitter cold.
+The sun was bright and amplified its strength as it reflected off the freshly fallen snow.
 Trees scattered throughout the cemetery were naked and leafless at the mercy of the coming months of bitter winter that lay waiting.
 The cemetery was etched into a large area of land lying in the rolling hills on the outskirts of town.

 "The Lord is my Shepherd; I shall not want.

 He maketh me to lie down in green pastures: